rahul235/Data-2-Decision/README.md

 * Here is the [repository link](https://github.com/rahul235/ML_using_Python/) for ML using Python.
 * R software for statistical analysis is yet another popular langauge for working on data science project.
 Here is the  [repository link](https://github.com/rahul235/ML_using_R/) for Machine learning using R.
-* More about data visliazation and programming with R can be found at [this link](https://github.com/rahul235/R_Programming/).
+* More about data visualization and programming with R can be found at [this link](https://github.com/rahul235/R_Programming/).

 You can reach me at rahul235@gmail.com